mdsuffian83/Foodpedia/README.md

 ### Installing

-1. Clone the repository
+Open the terminal on your local machine.

-2. Navigate to the project directory
+Navigate to the directory where the food review app is located.

-3. Install the dependencies
+Run the command npm install to install all the dependencies listed in the package.json file.

-4. Start the development server
+After the installation is complete, run the command npm start to start the development server.

-The application should now be running at `http://localhost:3000`.
+The application should now be running at http://localhost:3000.
+Open your web browser and go to this URL to access the application.

 ## 🔧 Running the tests <a name = "tests"></a>